ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ## Mapping OpenID Connect Claims to SystemLink Workspaces and Roles

-Once SystemLink and the provider have been configured such that users can authenticate and login, mappings between OpenID claims and workspaces must be made in order to authorize the user access to systems and data managed by SystemLink.
-This process is the same as the mapping workflow for LDAP and Active Directory attributes, groups, and users.
-Please see [Assigning Users to Roles in a Workspace](https://www.ni.com/documentation/en/systemlink/latest/setup/mapping-roles/) in the SystemLink manual.
-Claims may also be used to create a mapping to the **Server Administrator** role.
+Map OpenID claims to roles and workspaces so users can access systems and data managed by SystemLink.
+This process is the same as the mapping workflow for LDAP and Active Directory attributes.
+Refer to[Assigning Users to Roles in a Workspace](https://www.ni.com/documentation/en/systemlink/latest/setup/mapping-roles/) in the SystemLink manual.
+You can also use claims to create a mapping for the **Server Administrator** role.

 ### Viewing Claims Returned by a Provider

-The OpenID Connect provider determines which scopes and claims are made available to clients.
-The available claims can be viewed at the `userinfo_endpoint` hosted by the provider.
+The OpenID Connect provider determines which scopes and claims clients can access.
+To see available claims, use the `userinfo_endpoint` hosted by the provider.
 Use `https://[provider-dns]/.well-known/openid-configuration` to determine the URL of the `userinfo_endpoint`.
 You will need to obtain a valid bearer token to authenticate and access this endpoint.

 !!! note ""
     Example curl request to return user info.
 The bearer token has been truncated for readability.